versen/versen.github.io/content/about/honorary-members.md

 ### 2023

-In 2022 one new Honorary Fellow was announced:
+In 2023 one new Honorary Fellow was announced:

 * Prof. dr. Jos Baeten ([movie by former colleague dr. Sebastiaan Pascal Luttik](https://youtu.be/iNNxGQHh8rs))

+Picture of the ceremony at the 2023 SEN Symposium:

+{% include image-gallery.html folder="/assets/img/honorary-members-2023" %}

 ### 2022